 The Gillette-ad shows scenes of sexual harassment and bullying and states that it’s been going on ‘far too long’.
-In other words, it reinforces that men are engaged in such behavior for a long time (without any consequences) and that is the main behavior they display.
+In other words, it reinforces that men are engaged in such behaviour for a long time (without any consequences) and that is the main behaviour they display.
 It is as if, this kind of behaviour is a regular behaviour of men and hence masculinity is toxic.
 If the world was really so bad, then how did we have survived in this world?
 The fact that we are still living peacefully, shows that a very high majority of men are not like that.
 Else every day we would have either committed such act or would have suffered from this.
-Since we live a peaceful life, it proves that the behavior of some stray men can’t define masculinity and masculinity isn’t toxic as shown in this advert.
+Since we live a peaceful life, it proves that the behaviour of some stray men can’t define masculinity and masculinity isn’t toxic as shown in this advert.

 3. Men Enjoy Sexual Harassment of Women